cancer-research-malaysia/NeonDisco/README.md

 ## Background

-Cancer vaccines are an emerging therapeutic option for cancer with clear potential for converting immune “cold” tumours to “hot” tumours in combination with immune checkpoint inhibitor immunotherapy.
-They are also of particular interest for the potential for the discovery and deployment of universal cancer vaccines that can be used “off-the-shelf", in contrast to other highly personalized approaches such as adoptive cell therapies that are likely to be too resource- intensive and expensive to be scaled up for general use outside first world countries.
+Cancer vaccines are an emerging therapeutic option for tumor diseases with a potential to convert immune-“cold” tumours to immune-“hot” tumours in combination with immune checkpoint inhibitor immunotherapy.
+They are also of particular interest in the quest for the generation of universal cancer vaccines that can be used “off-the-shelf", in contrast to other highly personalized approaches such as adoptive cell therapies that are likely to be too resource- intensive and expensive to be scaled up for general use outside first-world countries.

 The hunt for a universal cancer vaccine continues to be a major focus area for cancer immunotherapy.
 Various biotarget candidates have been proposed, including cancer neoantigens, tumour-associated antigens, tumour-associated viral